nffigueroa/users/README.md

 ## Camera
 It has the react-native-camera implementation and when the user takes the photo , this component returns to the parent the uri of the photo.

+# Redux
+The application is using redux for storage the user data in the whole application.